ephiguxta/curlduck/README.md

 * ~~add a usage example if argument is not provided~~
 * ~~add a check_commands if 'curl grep awk sed jq tr' are not installed~~
+* replace JQ by awk or sed equivalent
 * add an option to specify another model (llama3, gpt4o, mixtral, claude3)

 Links